ozkary/ozkary.github.io/_posts/2023/2023-09-09-data-engineering-process-fundamentals-data-streaming-exercise.md

 CMD ["/bin/bash", "submit-program.sh", "program.py", "/config/docker-kafka.properties"]

 # push the ~/.kafka/docker-kafka.properties to the target machine
-# run as to map the volumne to the target machine:
+# run as to map the volume to the target machine:
 # docker run -v ~/.kafka:/config your-image-name

 ```